National Diabetes Week 2017 kicks off on 9 July and runs until 15 July, 2017.

-In 2016, National Diabetes Week took place on 10-16 July.
-This year Diabetes Australia highlighted the tragedy of diabetes-related amputations.
+In 2016, the 4400 Reasons Campaign highlighted the tragedy of diabetes-related amputations.
 Every year, more than 4,400 amputations are carried out as a result of diabetes.
 We need to do more to reduce the impact of diabetes.

 The campaign was launched outside the Royal Melbourne Hospital.